 Supporting Local Filmmakers

 The pop culture of Kingston doesn’t stop there.
 The city’s trade and investment hub, (JAMPRO) has partnered with the Jamaica Film and Television Association (JAFTA) to establish The PROPELLA!
-Initiative which “aims to support the talent of Jamaican filmmakers, and garner international exposure for Jamaican culture through film,” according to its website.
+An initiative which “aims to support the talent of Jamaican filmmakers, and garner international exposure for Jamaican culture through film,” according to its website.

 Five projects were chosen to feature in a September film festival to kick off the project and I was lucky enough to attend the second screening of all five.
 “The Silent Ones” by Gregory Lopez and Janet Morrison, for example, is a short film about child sexual and physical abuse and is “dedicated to all children affected by the silence.”

-Another titled “Sugar” by filmmakers Laurie Parker, Sharon Leach and Michelle Serieux was a dramatic story about a young girl working as a hotel maid willing to do whatever it takes to make enough money to go to school.
+Another titled “Sugar” by filmmakers Laurie Parker, Sharon Leach, and Michelle Serieux was a dramatic story about a young girl working as a hotel maid willing to do whatever it takes to make enough money to go to school.
 The initiative and the team behind it continue to work on exposing filmmakers and publicizing Jamaica as a center for film and television.

 Jamaica’s pop culture is growing in all forms.
-Music, film and television have fostered the country’s growing culture and continue to expand globally.
+Music, film, and television have fostered the country’s growing culture and continue to expand globally.
 There’s more to Jamaica than beaches and jerk chicken, as one tourism board member reminded us.
 The culture is plentiful and the overwhelming pride the Jamaican people have for their country is inspiring.